What do porcelain veneers cost? (and all the other questions about getting veneers)

 Ceramic and porcelain dental veneers are the same thing.
 In other words, we can use both terms interchangeably to refer to the same dental treatment, as we have done so throughout this article.

-Different types of porcelain veneers
+Are there different types of porcelain veneers?

 There are different types of porcelain or ceramic veneers: ultrathin, lithium disilicate, zirconia and feldspathic porcelain veneers.
 Below we will look at each of them in detail, along with their different characteristics: